Mosque

 What happens during the month of Ramzan?

-Full or protein and nutritious, Dates are a favorite among those who fast during Ramzan
+Full of protein and nutritious, dates are a favorite of Ramadan fasters

 2. Beef Stew

-Before beginning with the fasting, one must fill themselves with protein so they can stay energetic throughout the day even without eating or drinking.
+Before fasting, consume protein to stay energized throughout the day without eating or drinking.

-Another dish favorite among Muslims during Ramzan which is full of protein and carbohydrates.
+Another favorite dish of Muslims during Ramadan which is rich in protein and carbohydrates.

-Who doesn’t love Kebabs?
-This amazing non-veg item makes the fasting more interesting and fun.
+Who doesn’t like Kebabs?
+This wonderful non-veg food makes fasting more interesting and enjoyable.

-These were the few dishes eaten during the 30 days of fasting of Ramadan before sunrise and after sunset.
+These are some of the dishes eaten during the 30 days of Ramadan fasting before sunrise and after sunset.

-During the fasting of Ramzan, every Muslim has two meals throughout the day before sunrise and after sunset.
-The two meals are called “Suhoor” and “Iftar”.
-Suhoor, which is also known as Sahari or Sehri is the meal before the fasting and Iftar is the meal which breaks the fasting after sunset.
-Both of these meals are full of protein and fat which helps in fasting throughout the day for 30 days during the month of Ramadan.
-The fasting is considered very divine and because of it Iftar dishes are very delicious.
-The fast is broken every day with Iftar after reciting prayers to be thankful to God.
+During Ramadan fasting, every Muslim eats twice throughout the day before sunrise and after sunset.
+The two meal times are called “Sahur” and “Buka Puasa”.
+Sahur also called Sahari or Sehri is a meal before fasting and Iftar is a meal that breaks the fast after sunset.
+These two foods are rich in protein and fat that help in fasting all day long for 30 days during the month of Ramadan.
+Fasting is considered very divine and because of that the food for breaking the fast becomes very delicious.
+He breaks his fast every day by breaking his fast after reading a prayer of gratitude to God.

-Apart from not eating and drinking between sunrise and sunset, there are other activities which Muslims have to avoid during the 30 days of fasting.
+Apart from not eating and drinking between sunrise and sunset, there are other activities that Muslims must avoid during the 30 days of fasting.

 1. No smoking

-People are told to refrain from any fight and arguments during the month of Ramzan.
+The community is asked to refrain from any quarrels and arguments during the month of Ramadan.

 4. No movies

-Say goodbye to your Netflix and Amazon prime because Ramzan is a month of ibadat and only prayers should be done.
-People are advised not to indulge in watching movies.
-So say adios to those binge watching sessions of yours for a month and say hello to “Binge-Praying”.
+Say goodbye to your Netflix and Amazon prime because Ramadan is a month of worship and only prayers are required.
+The public is advised not to indulge in watching films.
+So say goodbye to your month-long binge-watching sessions and say hello to “Binge-Praying”.

-These restrictions during the month of Ramzan basically state that the holiest month of Islam should be celebrated properly with the utmost discipline and respect for God.
-People shouldn’t indulge in unhealthy practices and should not do anything which drives them away from God and spiritual divinity.
-Follow these instructions during the strict fasting of Ramadan and get yourself time to reflect on your life and actions.
+Ramzan restrictions emphasize the celebration of the holy month of Muslims with the highest discipline and respect for God.
+Humans must not engage in unwholesome practices and must not do anything that distances them from God and spiritual divinity.
+Follow these instructions during the strict Ramadan fast and take time to think about your life and actions.

-What do we learn during the month of Ramzan
+What we learn during the month of Ramadan

-There are many great things which one can learn during the 30 days fasting of Ramzan, one of them is being grateful to whatever luxury we have because many people dream about having what we have while we don’t appreciate it.
-Staying hungry for the whole day teaches us a lesson and reminds us of those who don’t get to eat as much as we do every day.
-While we waste so much food everyday, some don’t even get 1 proper meal in their day.
-We should be grateful to God for what he has given us and should be humble and kind everyday.
+There are many good things we can learn from during the 30 days of fasting Ramadan, one of which is being grateful for whatever luxuries we have, because many people dream of having what we have, but we are not grateful for them.
+Staying hungry all day teaches us a lesson and reminds us of those who cannot eat as much as we do every day.
+Even though we waste so much food every day, some people don’t even get one decent meal a day.
+We should be grateful to God for what He has given us and should be humble and kind every day.

 Share: